yannbertrand/macos-defaults/readme.md

 > An up-to-date list of [macOS `defaults` commands](https://macos-defaults.com) with demos. ✨

 ## Add a command
-All the listed `defaults` commands are stored in a single [defaults.yml file](./defaults.yml).
+All the listed `defaults` commands are stored in localized [defaults*.yml files](./defaults.yml).
 Here is how a command's info is designed:

 ```yml
       - key: the-command-name-separated-with-dashes # The command's key